openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 * As a MicroShift administrator, I want to safely update MicroShift so that I can get bug fixes, new features, and security patches.
-* As a MicroShift administrator, I want my system to roll back to a previous good configuration when greenboot fails.
+* As a MicroShift administrator, if system running new commit is unhealthy, I want it to roll back to a previous healthy state expecting MicroShift to be just like before the failed upgrade.

 ### Goals